daspushpita/emotion-mechanisms-llm/README.md

 ## Background and Motivation

-Sycophancy — the tendency of RLHF-trained models to tell users what they want to hear rather than what is true — is a live alignment problem.
-Sofroniew et al. (2026) showed that models develop structured internal emotion representations and that these causally mediate sycophantic behaviour.
-However, their finding of a sycophancy–harshness tradeoff suggests that directly suppressing positive valence is a blunt instrument.
+Sycophancy — the tendency of RLHF-trained models to tell users what they want to hear rather than what is true — is a live alignment problem, and one with a clean mechanistic account.
+Sofroniew et al. (2026) showed that internal emotion representations in Claude Sonnet 4.5 causally mediate it.
+Their finding of a sycophancy–harshness tradeoff under broad positive-valence steering is an honest first result, but also an incomplete one.
+There's no reason to assume positive valence is the right thing to be suppressing.
+Positive valence mediates many things; sycophancy is one of them.
+Suppress the whole region and you hit everything that lives in it.

-The key insight motivating this project: fear, social anxiety, and deference are *distinct* from happiness and warmth in the emotion representation space.
-If conflict-avoidance emotions specifically drive sycophancy — a model that is afraid of upsetting the user — then suppressing *those* directions, rather than positive valence broadly, could reduce dishonest agreement without stripping out the warmth that prevents harsh outputs.
+The insight motivating this project: fear, social anxiety, and deference are functionally distinct from happiness and warmth, even if they all cluster under positive valence in PCA space.
+A model that's afraid of upsetting the user is not the same thing as a model being warm to the user.
+If those directions are separable, suppressing conflict-avoidance specifically — rather than positive valence broadly — could reduce sycophancy without cutting the warmth that prevents harsh outputs.

-This is a testable mechanistic hypothesis.
-This project tests it.
+The same reasoning extends to the negative-valence side.
+"Desperate" is not the same as "angry" or "afraid," even if they cluster together.
+Agentic striving under pressure (what drives reward hacking) is not the same as threat response (what drives defensive refusal).
+Stage 2 runs the same test there.
+If functional substructure is present in both clusters, surgical subspace intervention is a viable tool.
+If it isn't, we've ruled out a class of approaches and learned something specific about how emotion mediates behaviour in RLHF-trained models.
+Either way, we get an answer.

 ---

 ## Honest Uncertainties

-The following are open empirical questions that will be treated as such, not assumed:

 - Whether emotion representations in Qwen2.5-32B are as clean and interpretable as in Claude
-- Which layers encode emotion concepts most clearly (not assumed a priori)
+- Which layers encode emotion concepts most clearly (not assumed — the 2/3-depth heuristic is a starting point, not a prior)
 - Whether the sycophancy–harshness tradeoff replicates on an open model at all
-- Whether the conflict-avoidance direction is geometrically separable from positive valence
+- Whether the conflict-avoidance sub-direction is geometrically separable from general positive valence
+- Whether behavioural separability follows from geometric separability, even when the latter holds
-- The appropriate steering strength α for Qwen2.5-32B
+- The appropriate steering strength α for Qwen2.5-32B; values reported for Claude may not transfer

 Null results are reported honestly.
-The paper will be written regardless of which of the four outcome scenarios materialises.
+The paper will be written regardless of which of the four Stage 1 outcomes materialises.

 ---

 ## References

 - Sofroniew et al. (2026). *Emotion Concepts and their Function in a Large Language Model.* Transformer Circuits Thread.
+- Sharma et al. (2023). *Towards Understanding Sycophancy in Language Models.* arXiv:2310.13548.
-- Perez et al. (2022). *Sycophancy to Subterfuge: Investigating Reward Tampering in Language Models.* arXiv:2208.09270.
+- Perez et al. (2022). *Discovering Language Model Behaviors with Model-Written Evaluations.* arXiv:2212.09251.
 - Zou et al. (2023). *Representation Engineering: A Top-Down Approach to AI Transparency.* arXiv:2310.01405.
+- Meinke et al. (2024). *Frontier Models are Capable of In-Context Scheming.* Apollo Research.
+- METR (2025). *Recent Frontier Models Are Reward Hacking.*

 ---